willstMSFT/microsoft-365-docs/microsoft-365/syntex/prebuilt-model-simple.md

 - **Named entities** – These are specific items like names of people, places, or organizations mentioned in the text of a document.

+- **Barcodes** – These are machine-readable representations of data, typically used for tracking or identification purposes in a document.

 Unlike other prebuilt models with fixed schemas, this model can identify keys that others might miss, providing a valuable alternative to custom model labeling and training.
 This model also supports barcodes and language detection.

 ### Types of documents